What celebrity has their ribs removed?

 A: Rib removal surgery can alter the shape of the waistline, but its impact on overall appearance may vary from person to person.
 It is important to have realistic expectations and consult with a qualified surgeon to understand the potential outcomes.

-In conclusion, the rumors surrounding celebrity rib removal surgery remain unverified and should be approached with caution.
-While the desire for a perfect figure is not uncommon in the entertainment industry, it is essential to rely on factual information rather than unsubstantiated claims.
+In conclusion, the rumors surrounding celebrity rib removal surgery remain largely unsubstantiated.
+While the desire for a perfect figure is not uncommon in the entertainment industry, it is crucial to rely on verified information rather than unfounded speculation.
 As fans, let’s focus on celebrating the talents and achievements of our favorite celebrities rather than perpetuating baseless rumors.